veltzer/demos-app-qemu/exercises/07_device_tree_add_info/exercise.md

 ## Goal
 Modify a BCM2835-based board's device tree to add I2C peripherals and advanced configurations

-## Initial Device Tree
+## Base Device Tree

-Is in the folder of the exercise.
+Is in the exercise folder.

 ## Basic Tasks
 1. Add TMP102 temperature sensor at I2C address 0x48